-When an employee is appointed or assigned duties at a place of work other than the York University campus, the employee shall be reimbursed for those reasonable costs of travel to and from the off-campus place of work which are in excess of the normal costs of travel to and from the employee's principal residence and the York University campus.
-Automobile expenditures in this regard shall be reimbursed at a rate of \$.45per kilometre in excess, or whatever kilometreage policy is in effect, whichever is the greater.
+When an employee is appointed or assigned duties at a place of work other than the York University campus, the employee shall be reimbursed for the parking costs associated with that place of work during the hours of the assigned duties that are in excess of the cost of the standard York Lanes day rate.
+The employee will also be reimbursed for those reasonable costs of travel to and from the off-campus place of work which are in excess of the normal costs of travel to and from the employee's principal residence and the York University campus.
+Automobile expenditures in this regard shall be reimbursed at a rate of \$4.5per kilometre in excess, or whatever kilometreage policy is in effect, whichever is the greater.